unraid/docs/docs/unraid-os/manual/storage-management.md

     them (and possibly make a mistake doing so).
 4. Make sure all your previously assigned disks are there and set the drive you want removed to be Unassigned
-5. Start the array without checking the \'Parity is valid\' box.
+5. Start the array without checking the 'Parity is valid' box.

 A parity-sync will occur if at least one parity disk is assigned and until that operation completes, the array is vulnerable to data loss